Tarun-Rajan99/MSc-Project/01_meeting_notes/27th-July.md

 - Consider the correlation between the Jaccard index and the stability indices
 - Consider the correlation between the stability metrics
 - **Warning:** Stating causal links

+- Niall wared against doing what features are driving cluster movements (mover-stayer model) because it is getting difficult with users dropping in and out.